 Licensees will need to monitor when staff require training every two years to ensure that compliance is achieved.
 Members are encouraged to record training details in a Staff Register provided by Gaming Care to assist in this process and ensure that training certificates are uploaded into BOEN.

-Under the Code the two recognised courses are:
+Under the Code the three recognised courses are:

 The nationally accredited training courses Attend Gaming Machines (SITHGAM202) and Provide Responsible Gambling Services (SITHGAM201) are no longer deemed to be recognised training courses for new Gaming Employees or Gaming Managers.